KikoIlievski/tri-peaks/README.md

-# tri-peaks
+# Running TriPeaks

-Clone the repo using `git clone https://github.com/KikoIlievski/tri-peaks` Navigate into the directory using `cd tri-peaks`
+Clone the repo using `git clone https://github.com/KikoIlievski/tri-peaks`
+Navigate into the directory using `cd tri-peaks`
 Run the game by using the command `python3 "TriPeaks program.py"`